-Payment plugins integrate Kill Bill with a specific gateway (i.e. payment processor), such as Stripe or Braintree.
-We already have many open-source payment plugins available on GitHub as follows:
+Payment plugins integrate Kill Bill with a specific gateway (i.e., payment processor), such as Stripe or Braintree.
+We already have many open-source payment plugins available on GitHub as listed in our Plugin Introduction guide.

 Developing a Payment Plugin

-We provide a plugin framework which has many classes that can be used out of the box for plugin development.
-We strongly encourage you to use this library.
+Kill Bill also provides a plugin framework, which has many classes that you can use out-of the-box for plugin development.
+We strongly encourage you to use this framework.

 Getting Started